Undocumented/DACA Student Resources

 - The Office of Graduate Student Life serves the Cornell community in many capacities: discussing student concerns, providing available resources and services, and sharing options to handle difficult academic and personal situations.
 Contact Sara Xayarath Hernández, associate dean for inclusion and student engagement to help identify appropriate resources.

-Clinical faculty at Cornell Law School will provide—without charge—confidential legal assistance to undocumented students, including DACA students.
-For assistance with DACA-related legal matters, contact Jaclyn Kelley-Widmer, assistant clinical professor of law, Cornell Law School: firstname.lastname@example.org or 607-255-9898.
+Clinical faculty at Cornell Law School will provide—without charge—confidential legal assistance and/or referrals to undocumented Cornell students, including DACA students.
+For assistance with undoc/DACA-related legal matters, contact Jaclyn Kelley-Widmer, associate clinical professor of law, Cornell Law School: email@example.com or 607-255-9898.

 For assistance with immigration legal issues other than DACA, such as an immigration court proceeding or criminal/immigration law matter, please email firstname.lastname@example.org to reach the team of Cornell Law faculty working on immigration issues.
 If you are an international student or have questions about a student visa, please contact the Office of Global Learning.